omushpapa/sorter/README.md

 # sorter

-A Python script that sorts file in a folder into folders which are named by type.
+A Python script that sorts files in a folder into folders which are named by type.
 It (optionally) sorts the folders created in the first sorting into categories as defined by the dictionary in [filegroups.py](https://github.com/giantas/sorter/blob/master/filegroups.py)

 ## Getting Started